Britain is promoting strict coronavirus quarantines but has issued hardly any fines

 In Australia, almost all international travelers have to undergo a 14-day quarantine at a designated facility or hotel.
 Australia has also mostly banned its citizens from leaving the country during the pandemic.

-In South Korea, foreign travelers are tested for covid-19 and required to self-isolate for two weeks at a government-designated facility at their own expense, about $100 to $150 per night.
+In South Korea, foreign travelers are tested for the novel coronavirus and required to self-isolate for two weeks at a government-designated facility at their own expense, about $100 to $150 per night.

 Germany has begun compulsory coronavirus testing for all travelers arriving at its airports from high-risk countries.
 At Hong Kong’s airport, arriving passengers are hustled onto a shuttle bus to a testing location.

 Britain, meanwhile, has struggled to get a test-and-trace system in place — as a means to contain outbreaks or to monitor new arrivals.
-The prime minister promised a “world-beating” mobile phone app to track and slow infections.
+The prime minister promised a “world-beating” mobile-phone app to track and slow infections.
 Launch has been repeatedly delayed.

 Since June, the government has required travelers entering the country to fill out a “passenger locator form,” supposedly to enable public health workers to track them down by phone and confirm they are complying with quarantines.

 Border Force police have been doing spot checks to make sure people have filled out the form online before arrival.
-Police can issue fines of between £100 and £1,000.
+Police can issue fines of between 100 and 1,000 pounds.

 The government said in July that police had done 383,000 checks in the first weeks of the program.
-Through the whole summer, the Border Force issued nine fines to people who had failed to complete the form.
+During the course of the summer, the Border Force issued nine fines to people who had failed to complete the form.

 Even fewer fines have been associated with quarantine violations.
 Public Health England, which is responsible for monitoring compliance, says its subcontractors are contacting a random sample of 1,000 people a day who have returned from high-risk countries and asking if they’ve been isolating.
 The trackers attempt to contact people by phoning a maximum of three times over three days.